What Does the Prayer Really Say? 2nd Sunday of Advent – Station: Holy Cross in Jerusalem

 The good consume it, the bad consume it:

 life for the good:

 of a like consuming.

-The priest identifies what we have received as food for spiritual nourishment, not food unto spiritual destruction.
-We are petitioning God to give us the graces we need to discern properly the value of material and earthly things, to weigh carefully their meaning and purpose for our lives, lest what we have, do, or long for become obstacles rather than helps.
+So, in our prayer after Holy Communion, the priest prays hopefully identifies that which we have received as food for spiritual nourishment, not food unto spiritual destruction (cf. Sorte tamen inaequali).
+Further, though the graces that come from Communion we are asking God to give us the graces we need to discern properly the value of material and earthly things, to weigh carefully their meaning and purpose for our lives.
+Let nothing that we have, do, or long for be an obstacle for our reception of Holy Communion.

 By our sharing in this mystery,

 teach us to judge wisely the things of earth